 - Toyota teaches the teens to drive with their TeenDrive365 campaign to deliver immersive driving experiences without endangering the drivers, vehicles and pedestrians.

-- The US Military uses VR to train soldiers, which also helps minimizing training expenses.
+- The US Military uses VR to train soldiers, which also helps minimize training expenses.

 Photo credit: US military - Siemens and other companies from oil and gas, chemical, metallurgy and other high-risk industries also benefit from providing such employee training simulations.
 When the outcomes of the decisions can be simulated in virtual reality, the mistakes will not lead to damage and casualties, greatly increasing the efficiency of the training.